modal-labs/vprox/README.md

 On cloud providers like AWS, you can attach [secondary private IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html) to an interface and associate each of them with a global IPv4 unicast address.

-A `vprox` server listening on multiple IP addresses needs to provide `--ip` option once for every IP, and each IP requires its its own WireGuard VPN subnet with a non-overlapping address range.
-You can pass `--wg-block-per-ip /22` to split the `--wg-block` into smaller blocks for each IP.
+A `vprox` server listening on multiple IP addresses needs to provide `-ip` option once for every IP, and each IP requires its its own WireGuard VPN subnet with a non-overlapping address range.
+You can pass `-wg-block-per-ip /22` to split the `-wg-block` into smaller blocks for each IP.

-On AWS in particular, the `--cloud aws` option allows you to automatically discover the private IP addresses of the server by periodically querying the instance metadata endpoint.
+On AWS in particular, the `-cloud aws` option allows you to automatically discover the private IP addresses of the server by periodically querying the instance metadata endpoint.

 ## Features

 - Works on Linux 5.15+ with WireGuard installed
 - Supports forwarding IPv4 packets
-- Works if the server has multiple IPs, specified with `--wg-block-per-ip`
+- Works if the server has multiple IPs, specified with `-wg-block-per-ip`
 - Automatic discovery of IPs using instance metadata endpoints (AWS)
 - Only one vprox server may be running on a host
 - Control traffic is encrypted with TLS (Warning: does not verify server certificate)